-- Single or divorced parents (which could have significant adverse effects on children leading to the feelings of abandonment)
+Single or divorced parents (which could have significant adverse effects on children leading to the feelings of abandonment, shame, and guilt)

-- Physical abuse, Emotional abuse, Sexual abuse, Spiritual abuse (from unhealed and untrained Christians.)
+Physical abuse, Emotional abuse, Sexual abuse, Verbal Abuse, Spiritual abuse (from unhealed and untrained Christians.)

-SURVIVOR SUPPORT MINISTRY?
-Depending on the church's vision, structure, and mission, implementing a Survivor Support Ministry is an effective way to help people heal.
-If there is a healthy dedicated team leader ready to start the ministry with a few others with the same passion, here are the roles for a Survivor Support Ministry:
+What’s a SURVIVOR SUPPORT MINISTRY?
+Depending on the church's vision, structure, and mission, implementing a Survivor Support Ministry is an effective way to help people through their healing journey.
+If there is a healthy dedicated team leader, and a few others with the same passion, who are ready to start a survivor support ministry, here are the roles we recommend:

 Prayer team: Prayer is a vital component of the survivor support ministry.